joaorbrodrigues/codbot/README.md

 **Disclaimer 2** : I'm not a professional developer so my code might seem a bit chaotic.

 **Disclaimer 3** : Many things are hard-coded and need a lot of work to improve.
-Example: I have 5 marches at the game, so I check if there's 5 marches before gathering resources.
+Example: I have 5 marches at the game, so I check if there are 5 marches before gathering resources.
 If you have less, you'll have to adapt it.

 ## Whay you need to run: